Slamy/STM32-USBFloppyTracer/README.md

 One option which I've tested is [LLVM-MinGW](https://www.mingw-w64.org/downloads/#llvm-mingw) For CMake just install it from the [website](https://cmake.org/download/).

-### USB Driver for Windows

-You might have to install [Zadig](https://zadig.akeo.ie/) to get the WinUSB drivers.
-The USB device might not be correctly detected without these.
-This step is not required under Linux.

 ### UDev Rules for linux

 Without additional udev rules, only the root user has access to the USB device.